brown4eva/PixelArt/README.md

 ## Implementation

-Each goal i acheved i took a picture of the results you can view this in the pictures folder on this repository and also you will find availble my source code as well.
+* Each goal i acheved i took a picture of the results you can view this in the pictures folder on this repository.

+* You will find availble my source code as well.